 (troparian for Nativity’s prefeast celebration)

-Acknowledgment.
+Acknowledgments.
 This essay was originally published on Saint Gregory the Theologians’s Mission, in 15 November 2018.
+Upon the requests of the editors, the essay was republished in 24 December 2018 by Another City, with an editorial introduction and Doru Costache’s preface.